Petfren

 Prototyping

 Petfren is a mobile app designed to help parents teaching Mathematics subject to their kids in a way that’s more fun when learning together.
-Collaborating with 2 more experienced UX/UI designer with the guidance from my UX mentor, this project marks my very first UX project and venture beyond design.
+Collaborating with 2 more experienced UX/UI designers and guided by my UX mentor, this project marks my very first UX project and venture beyond design.

 The problem

-Teaching kids any study material is an arduous task that some parents are dreaded to even think about.
-They feel impossible to make their children to understand the importance of learning, especially Maths, when the parents also have many many other things to stress over with.
+Teaching kids any study material is an arduous task that some parents dread thinking about.
+They find it impossible to make their children to understand the importance of learning, especially Maths, when the parents also have many many other things to stress over with.
 Having seen those cases are happening too often, we set out a goal to address the issue at hand: How can we design a product that can remove some of the stress of teaching Maths subject for parents?

 Design Research